amyap6/EnigmaSimulator/README.md

 This program models a German Army and Airforce Enigma machine.
+This work was done as part of my third year dissertation in my Computer Science undergraduate degree.

 Dependencies to be able to use this program:
 1. Make sure you have a Java compiler on your machine.